milasaurus/milasaurus/README.md

-🔭 I’m currently working on AI/ML at Block (Prev twitter, spotify)
+🔭 eng lead in AI/ML at Block (Prev twitter, spotify)

-👯 Open to collaborating on agentic workflows and LLM tooling
+👯 open to collaborating on agentic workflows and LLM tooling

-💬 Ask me about anything
+💬 ask me about anything

 📫 linkedin.com/in/mila-wilson